Mount Maunganui (mountain)

-Mount Maunganui, or Mauao, commonly known by locals as The Mount, is a dormant volcanic cone at the end of a peninsula in the town of Mount Maunganui, by the eastern entrance to the Tauranga Harbour in New Zealand.
-It is considered very important and tapu (sacred) by the local Māori iwi, featuring extensively in local mythology.
-It is also of significant historical value.
-The summit is 232 metres above sea level.
+Mount Maunganui, or Mauao, known to locals as The Mount, is a 232 metre (760 foot) volcanic dome at the end of a peninsula in the Tauranga suburb of Mount Maunganui in New Zealand, beside the eastern entrance to the city's harbour.

-In recent years there have been several fires on the mountain, in turn triggering a number of replanting efforts.
-Since Mount Maunganui has been open to the general public it has become a popular location for many activities including scenic walks, jogging and even hang gliding.
+Local Māori consider Mauao to be tapu (sacred), and it plays an important role in their mythology.
+They own the mountain and manage it jointly with Tauranga City Council.

+Mauao is open to the public and is popular for scenic walks, jogging, parasailing and hang gliding.
+In recent years, fires and storm damage have required replanting and track repairs.

+Etymology

+'Maunganui' means 'big mountain' in English.
+The alternative name 'Mauao' means 'caught by the morning sun'.

-Maori legend
+Māori legend

-In the ancient times of the Maori people there lived a nameless hill.
-He sat alone in a discarded inland area and was slave to Otanewainuku, the most prestigious mountain of Tauranga Moana.
+In the ancient times of the Māori people, there lived a nameless hill.
+He sat alone in a discarded inland area and was slave to Otanewainuku, the most prestigious mountain of Tauranga Moana (greater Tauranga area).
 Nearby there lived a captivating hill whose name was Puwhenua; she was adorned with the beauty of Tanemahuta (God of the Forest).
 The nameless one desired the affection of Puwhenua, but her heart had already been won by Otanewainuku.
-This resulted in disparity which led the nameless one to decide to take his life by drowning in Te Moananui-a-Kiwa (Pacific Ocean).
-So he called upon his companions the patupaiarehe (fairy people) who dwelt in the dark recesses of the forest.
+This resulted in disparity which led the nameless one to drown himself in Te Moananui-a-Kiwa (Pacific Ocean).
+So he called upon his companions, the patupaiarehe (fairy people), who dwelt in the dark recesses of the forest.
 The patupaiarehe were people of the night and possessed magical powers.
-The nameless one knew that with their help his ambition to end his life will be accomplished.
+The nameless one knew that with their help his ambition to end his life would be accomplished.
 When night fell, they laced the nameless one with dozens of ropes and began to heave and pull.
 The land rumbled as the patupaiarehe forced the nameless one from his position.
-A valley was gouged as they heaved him along, which is where the Waimapu river now flows.
+A valley was gouged as they heaved him along, forming the Waimapu River.
 They continued along the Tauranga Moana channels where Hairini, Maungatapu and Matapihi reside.
 Upon their arrival near the great ocean of Kiwa, daybreak was fast approaching.
-Unfortunately for the nameless one this was proving to be quite a complex and problematic task.
-The rays of Tama nui te ra (Sun) began to light up the summit of the nameless hill and before they knew it, the patupaiarehe were exposed to the rays of light, so they retreated back to the depths of the forests.
+Unfortunately for the nameless one this was proving to be a complex and problematic task.
+The rays of Tama Nui te Ra (Sun) began to light up the summit of the nameless hill and the patupaiarehe were exposed to the rays of light, so they retreated back to the depths of the forests.

 The patupaiarehe decided to give the name Mauao to this mountain, which now marks the entrance into Tauranga Harbour.
 The literal translation of Mauao is "caught by the dawn".
 In time this mountain assumed its own great prestige and mana even over his once rival Otanewainuku and now stands as the symbol of all tribes of Tauranga Moana.

+Geology

+Mount Maunganui is a large rhyolitic lava dome located at the northern end of the Tauranga Volcanic Centre.
+It is one of at least 17 lava domes in the Minden Rhyolite Subgroup.
+It last erupted approximately 2.35 ± 0.06 million years ago.